 We are not aware of best practices being implemented by the government at this time.

-Among the Provincial and Territorial organizations represented by CAP, provision of housing space, emergency shelters, support connecting homeless individuals in partnership with Indigenous representative organizations across the country.
+Among the Provincial and Territorial organizations represented by CAP: provision of housing space, emergency shelters, support connecting homeless individuals in partnership with Indigenous representative organizations across the country.

 Please provide information on the economic, social and cultural impact of lockdowns, quarantines, travel and other restriction of freedom of movement on indigenous communities.
 Please provide information on measures taken to ensure indigenous communities do not experience discriminatory impacts on their access to livelihoods, food and education.
 How are indigenous peoples taken into account in the development of assistance and relief programmes?
 Where are the gaps if any?